 I have a particular aversion to these kinds of statements, because they betray an ignorance about just how many things have to line up for a product to be category-defining.
 It's nowhere near enough to just have an idea, whether represented on a napkin, demo video, prototype, or even in a tangible product on the market.
 Good ideas are necessary but nowhere near sufficient for breakout success, even ideas that are rather prescient.

-In the case of the EO Personal Communicator, I can't see a reasonable future where they could survive long enough to produce an iPhone.
+The EO Personal Communicator was obviously approaching their vision in an everything right now fashion.
+I can't see a reasonable future where they could survive long enough to produce an iPhone because the 90s were no time for multi-purpose mobile devices.
 They made a critical mistake out of the gate, taking a costly, bleeding edge approach to their product while targeting a kitchen-sink of use cases.
 They'd never previously built a product that they could leverage, and the technologies available at the time were inadequate for even a fraction of what they were attempting to achieve.
 And we haven't even hit on how nascent the internet was, and how it wasn't yet an ecosystem that could be leveraged to enable other technology-mediated services.

 It's not like we lack other examples.
 General Magic, Apple Newton, Windows Mobile, and Palm all barked up the same tree, and all failed because their products cost too much, did too little, and never seamlessly integrated into people's lives the way the creators envisioned they would.